Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

   #evaluation process  ...
 ```

-Automatically load the model we saved previously.
+Code above will automatically load the model we saved previously.

-## Evaluation of models
+## Evaluation of model
-Evaluation job function **basically is same as** train job function.
-The difference is in evaluation process, the model we use is already saved.
-Thus, do not require initialize and update model during iteration.
+The job function for evaluation is **basically same** as job function for training.
+The small difference is, in evaluation process, the model we use is already saved.
+Thus, initialization and update of model during iteration are not required.

-### Coding of evaluation job function
+### Job function for evaluation
 ```python
 @flow.global_function(type="predict")
 def eval_job(